ajreynol/rexec_cvc4/README.md

 * What command to execute on the remote machine.
 * How do we want to syncronize the source code to the remote machine.
-This can either be manual or through git.
+This can either be manual (`-s`) or automatically done through git.
 The former may be preferred for performance and for keeeping a cleaner git log.

 Additional command line arguments are passed (when applicable) to the remote executable (e.g. to the corresponding `make regress` command that is run